Djong: Etymology

-Sailor and navigation
+Sailing and navigation

 The Nusantara archipelago was known for the production of large junks.
 When Portuguese sailors reached the waters of Southeast Asia in the early 1500s they found this area dominated by Javanese junk ships, operating on the vital spice route, between Moluccas, Java, and Malacca.
 The port city of Malacca at that time practically became a Javanese city.
 Many Javanese merchants and ship captains settled and at the same time controlled international trade.
 Many skilled Javanese carpenters are building ships in the dockyards of the largest port city in Southeast Asia.

 For seafaring, the Austronesian people invented the balance lugsail (tanja sail), probably developed from the fixed mast version of the crab claw sail.
 The junk rig commonly used on Chinese ships may have been developed from the tanja sail.

 During the Majapahit era, almost all of the commodities from Asia were found in Java.
 This is because of extensive shipping by the Majapahit empire using various types of ships, particularly the jong, for trading to faraway places.
 Ma Huan (Zheng He's translator) who visited Java in 1413, stated that ports in Java were trading goods and offered services that were more numerous and more complete than other ports in Southeast Asia.
 It was also during the Majapahit era that Nusantaran exploration reached its greatest accomplishment.
 Ludovico di Varthema (1470–1517), in his book Itinerario de Ludouico de Varthema Bolognese stated that the Southern Javanese people sailed to "far Southern lands" up to the point they arrived at an island where a day only lasted four hours long and was "colder than in any part of the world".
 Modern studies have determined that such a place is located at least 900 nautical miles (1666 km) south of the southernmost point of Tasmania.

 The Austronesian people used a solid navigation system: Orientation at sea is carried out using a variety of different natural signs, and by using a very distinctive astronomy technique called "star path navigation".
 The navigators determine the bow of the ship to the islands that are recognized by using the position of rising and setting of certain stars above the horizon.
 In the Majapahit era, compasses and magnets were used, and cartography (mapping science) was developed.
 In 1293 AD Raden Wijaya presented a map and census record to the Yuan Mongol invader, suggesting that mapmaking has been a formal part of governmental affairs in Java.
-The use of maps full of longitudinal and transverse lines, rhumb lines, and direct route lines traveled by ships were recorded by Europeans, to the point that the Portuguese considered the Javanese maps were the best map in the early 1500s.
+The use of maps full of longitudinal and transverse lines, rhumb lines, and direct route lines traveled by ships were recorded by Europeans, to the point that the Portuguese considered the Javanese maps the best in the early 1500s.

 When Afonso de Albuquerque conquered Malacca, the Portuguese recovered a chart from a Javanese maritime pilot, which already included part of the Americas.
 Regarding the chart Albuquerque said: